gleachkr/mm0-zig/ARCHITECTURE.md

 - binder assignments
 - symbolic hidden-dummy metadata
-- witness maps for materialization
+- provisional and materialized witness maps
+- separate representative caches for transparent and normalized matching
 - backtracking snapshots

 That state does not live as ambient mutable context on the solver or on `DefOps.Context`.
 Each matching problem owns its own witness identity.
+The main theorem's dummy budget is not spent just because matching or representative selection looked through a def.

 #### Binding modes and representatives